 Consultant is responsible for coordinating equipment blanks, trip blanks and duplicate samples as part of the sampling quality assurance program.
 In addition to any other approved EPA or CTDEP protocols, equipment blanks are required when non-dedicated sampling equipment is used, with laboratory-supplied reagent water poured over the sampling equipment at the end of the sampling day and collected for analysis.
 Trip blanks, as supplied by the laboratory, are to be carried on each day that samples for VOC analyses are collected, and returned with the samples for analysis of USEPA's Appendix I VOC's.
-Duplicate samples are to be collected at one groundwater well location for each quarterly sampling event and analyzed for all the same parameters as the sampled well.
+Duplicate samples are to be collected at one of the quarterly-monitored groundwater well locations during each sampling event and analyzed for all the same parameters as the sampled well.

-It shall be the Consultant's responsibility to provide all field equipment, including but not limited to well bailers, rope, etc., that the Consultant deems necessary to conduct the field sampling activities.
+It shall be the Consultant's responsibility to provide all field equipment, including but not limited to well bailers, rope, pumps, tubing, etc., that the Consultant deems necessary to conduct the field sampling activities.
 The Consultant shall also supply equipment required for measurement of field parameters.
 Field equipment calibration and decontamination shall be the responsibility of the Consultant.
 The Consultant shall supply any other equipment necessary to adequately and properly complete the work.